Transformosa/bimU.io.Docs/docs/developer/project-setup.md

 ### Sample Projects
 We've created a couple of Hello World boilerplates:

-- Vanilla HTML + JavaScript Sample Project
+- [Vanilla HTML + JavaScript Sample Project](https://github.com/bimU-io/VanillaSample): This project loads a model on a dummy HTML web page with some basic UI.

-- React Sample Project
+- [React Sample Project](https://github.com/bimU-io/ReactSample): This project is a React.js web application set up by using [Create React App](https://create-react-app.dev/).